Shazway/scop_opengl/README.md

 Installing Dependencies on Ubuntu (or WSL)
-You can install the necessary libraries using the following commands: sudo apt-get update sudo apt-get install libglew-dev libglfw3-dev libglm-dev sudo apt-get install freeglut3-dev
+You can install the necessary libraries using the following commands: sudo apt update sudo apt install libglew-dev libglfw3-dev libglm-dev sudo apt install freeglut3-dev